Harfenlabor/harfenlabor.com/exampleSite/content/research/Zwischen den Seiten Day One.md

-subtype = ["Performance Practice", "Musicology", "HL Editions"] summary_text = "The first edition of the Harp Biennale opens with the world premiere of Himmels We, by the Tyrolean composer Christof Dienz, performed by the Knoedel, Innsbrucker Volksmusikanten, Duo Gasteiger-Waldek, and Duo Ehrenstrasser-Reitmeir." timeline_tag = [] title = "Zwischen den Saiten, the Opening " type = "Research" zwischen_category = "EVENT INFO"
+subtype = ["Performance Practice", "Musicology", "HL Editions"] summary_text = "The first edition of the Harp Biennale opens with the world premiere of Himmels We, by the Tyrolean composer Christof Dienz, performed by the Knoedel, Innsbrucker Volksmusikanten, Duo Gasteiger-Waldek, and Duo Ehrenstrasser-Reitmeir." timeline_tag = [] title = "Haydn's Folk Harp, the Opening " type = "Research" zwischen_category = "EVENT INFO"